NEW PATHWAY OFFERINGS

 SPORTS + EVENT MARKETING

 Sports & Event Marketing focuses on how teams, leagues, and major events attract fans, sell tickets, and build powerful brands.
 Students analyze how organizations such as professional and collegiate sports teams, tournaments, and live events use promotions, social media, sponsorships, and pricing strategies to drive attendance and revenue.
 Through real-world scenarios, ethical decision-making, and hands-on projects, students explore careers in the sports and event industry while developing leadership skills through FBLA.
+If you are a student athlete, you'll want to take this course!

 1 Credit, Grades 10-12 | Prerequisite: Marketing Principles

-THE GENERAL STORE
+THE GENERAL STORE AT THOMAS NELSON

 The General Store is a hands-on, school-based enterprise where students operate and manage a real retail business on campus.
 Students apply skills in merchandising, inventory management, pricing, marketing, customer service, and daily operations while making real business decisions that impact profit and performance.
 Through teamwork, problem-solving, and ethical decision-making, students gain authentic work experience and leadership skills while preparing for careers in retail, business management, and entrepreneurship through FBLA.

-*Prerequisites: Must have completed one business course.
+1 Credit, Grades 11-12 | Prerequisites: Must have completed two business courses.
 Application & interview required.

-3 Credits, Grades 11-12
+2 Credits, Grades 10-12

 FBLA gives students real-world leadership experience, career exploration, and opportunities to compete, earn scholarships, and build resumes.
 Members gain confidence, professional skills, and connections with business leaders while standing out on college and job applications.
 If you want hands-on experience and a head start on your future, FBLA is the place to be.